Anirudh-RV/ImageAnnotation/README.md

 5. conflicting names of the images are taken care of, while saving.
 7. Drawing rectangles in the image
 8. To save the coordinates of the rectangles drawn on the image, in a .txt file with a pre-determined naming scheme
+9. SignUp and SignIn functionality
+10. Restrict direct access to routes
 11. Validating boxes drawn in the website.
   a. y-offset of 125px founds
   b. corrected by subtracting 125 from final Y-value to save.